-Japan population: One in 10 people aged 80 or older for first time
+Japan population: One in 10 people now aged 80 or older

 Japan has one of the lowest birth-rates in the world and has long struggled with how to provide for its ageing population.

-According to the UN, it now has the world's oldest population, measured by the proportion of people aged 65 or up.
+It has the world's oldest population, measured by the proportion of people aged 65 or up, the United Nations says.

 That proportion stands at 24.5% in Italy and 23.6% in Finland, which rank second and third respectively.